RajasKhambayate/Linux-System-Programming/Assignments/README.txt

-This folder contains assignments of "Linux System Programming".
+This folder contains assignments of "Linux System Programming & Unix Internals".